Springe direkt zu Inhalt

 Current Curriculum

-The annotated course catalog of the Winter Semester 2025/26 is available here.
+The annotated course catalog of the Summer Semester 2026 is available here.

 For modules 4-9, please see the annotated course catalogue above.